Douglas P. Broome / firstname.lastname@example.org / McLean, Virginia USA

-The 190 service manual at p.
-54-4 depicts the original harness, and it applies to all Ponton gasoline models.
+The Service Manual Model 190, 190b (p.
+54-4) depicts the original harness, and it applies to all Ponton gasoline models.
 It identifies the wire colors and gives their thickness in millimeters.
-In the following table I present them converted to AWG (American Wire Gauge) format rounded upwards to the nearest standard size available in the United States:
+In the following table I present them converted to American Wire Gauge (AWG) format rounded upwards to the nearest standard size available in the United States:

 - black 14

 These AWG equivalents are slightly larger than the original millimeter wires.
 This provides an added margin of capacity.